dragonflyoss/d7y.io/docs/operations/integrations/container-runtime/cri-o.md

 }
 ```

+## More configurations

-### Private registry using self-signed certificates
+### Container Registry using self-signed certificates

-Take Harbor as an example of a private registry using self-signed certificates.
+Use Harbor as an example of a container registry using self-signed certificates.
 Harbor generates self-signed certificate, refer to [Harbor](https://goharbor.io/docs/2.11.0/install-config/configure-https/).

 #### Install Dragonfly with Helm Charts